pubpub/pubpub/workers/tasks/import/bulk/README.md

 Bulk import of Pubs is accomplished using a command-line tool whose contents live in this directory.
 It is invoked as a two-step process.
 The first step is as follows:

 ```
-npm run tools bulkimport -- --directory /path/to/target --actor=pubpub-user-slug --receipt /path/to/receipt
+pnpm run tools bulkimport -- --directory /path/to/target --actor=pubpub-user-slug --receipt /path/to/receipt
 ```

 where:

 - `--directory` is a folder full of documents that can be turned into Pubs.
 - `--actor` is a slug of a PubPub user taking these actions.
 - `--receipt` is a path to write a record of what was imported.

 these arguments are optional:

 - `--community` is the subdomain of a community to target (used in lieu of a directive).
 - `--dry-run` to print a description of what will be imported, without doing it.
 - `--yes` to skip all confirmation prompts.

 Any Communities, Collections, and Pubs created will be immediately visible online, though Collections will be private and Pubs will remain unreleased.
 A record of what was created will be stored in the `receipt` file, which will be referenced later when publishing or discarding changes.
 If you're happy with the way things look on PubPub, you can take the second step of publishing these changes — creating a Release for newly created Pubs, and making Collections public — as follows:

 ```
-npm run tools bulkimport -- --actor=pubpub-user-slug --receipt /path/to/receipt --publish
+pnpm run tools bulkimport -- --actor=pubpub-user-slug --receipt /path/to/receipt --publish
 ```

 You can choose whether to create Pub exports (which you may not want during testing) using the `--create-exports` flag, which defaults to `true`.